arashsm79/polybar-themes/README.md

  [Polywins](https://github.com/alnj/polywins)

  # Notes:
- In the workspace module make sure you type in the names of your workspaces currectly; The word before ';' is the name of your workspace and the word after it is the icon of the workspace.
+ In the workspace module make sure you type in the names of your workspaces correctly; The word before ';' is the name of your workspace and the word after it is the icon of the workspace.
 Checkout  [issue#1](https://github.com/arashsm79/polybar-themes/issues/1)